Ki-Seki/SituEval/README.md

 ﻿# SituEval

-A benchmark that truly possesses an infinite test items, making it even impossible to be saturated.
+A benchmark with a truly infinite number of test items.
+Say goodbye to benchmark cheaters.